Coloured Neretin Groups: Introduction

-Let $\tree$ be a regular tree of degree $d+1$ and denote by $\AutT$ its group of automorphisms.
-The group topology on $\AutT$ is generated by all vertex stabilizers, which then turn out to be not only open, but also compact.
+We investigate more closely the case where $G$ is a universal group in the sense of Burger and Mozes.
 For every vertex $v$ of $\tree$ we fix a bijection from the $d+1$ edges incident to $v$ to the set $D:=\{0,\dots,d\}$.
-Now we can describe for every element $g \in \AutT$ its local action, i.e. for every vertex its action on the $d+1$ edges incident to it, in terms of elements of $\Sym(D)$.
+For every element $g \in \AutT$ we may, thus, talk about its local action at a vertex as an element of $\Sym(D)$.
 Let $F \leq \Sym(D)$ be a subgroup of the symmetric group on $d+1$ letters.
-Burger and Mozes \cite{bm00a} constructed closed subgroups $U(F) \leq \AutT$, called \emph{universal groups}, whose local action at every vertex is prescribed by $F$.
-Let $\partial \tree$ be the boundary, also called the absolute or set of ends, of $\tree$.
-It is a Cantor space.
-The group $\AutT$, and therefore also the group $U(F)$, acts by homeomorphisms on $\partial \tree$.
+Burger and Mozes \cite{bm00a} constructed closed subgroups $U(F) \leq \AutT$, called \emph{universal groups}, whose local action at every vertex is in $F$.

-We define the subgroup $\UF < \operatorname{Homeo}(\partial \tree)$ consisting of all those homeomorphisms which ``locally look like'' elements of $U(F)$.
-One way to make this precise would be to say that $\UF$ is the topological full group of $U(F)$ acting on $\partial \tree$.
-See Section \ref{chdefalmaut} for precise definitions.
-We show that there is a unique group topology on $\UF$ such that the inclusion $U(F) \hookrightarrow \UF$ is continuous and open.